Abolfazlsi/OnlineShop_API/README.md

 - [Docker](https://www.docker.com/) ➡️ Docker is an open platform for developing, shipping, and running applications.
 - [Nginx](https://nginx.org/) ➡️ NGINX is open-source web server software used for reverse proxy, load balancing, and caching.
 - [Celery](https://docs.celeryq.dev/en/stable/) ➡️ Celery is an open source asynchronous task queue or job queue which is based on distributed message passing.
+- [Swagger](https://swagger.io/) ➡️ Swagger API is a set of open-source tools built to help programmers develop, design, document, and use REST APIs.

 ---